 Frequently asked questions

 • Our aquatic activities focus mainly on snorkeling.
-However, we can accommodate a limited number of SCUBA dives at select 'star locations' for certified divers, depending on interest.
+However, I can accommodate a limited number of SCUBA dives at select 'star locations' for certified divers, depending on interest.

 • To be completely honest, probably not to the fullest.
 About 65% of our time is spent in or around the water, exploring Papua’s extraordinary marine world.
 If you don’t snorkel, you’d be missing out on much of what makes this region so special: the coral reefs, manta rays, whale sharks, and countless species found nowhere else on Earth.